jndiogo/sibila/docs/models/mistral.md

 ## Model list

-To get a list of known model names:
+The models made available by Mistral AI are listed [here](https://mistral.ai/technology/#models).
+You can also get a list of models with known_models():

 !!! example
     ``` python
-    from sibila import MistralModel

     MistralModel.known_models()
     ```